Pushword/Pushword/packages/docs/content/contribute.md

 ### Other Requirements

-This attention, not always respected by the main maintener, would be cool :
+This attention would be nice :

 -   **Add tests**

 -   **Document any change in behaviour** - Make sure the [documentation](../packages/docs/content/) are kept up-to-date.

 -   **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is not an option.

 -   **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

 -   **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

 **Happy coding**!